 Although Proposition 47 has lessened the penalties for some categories of theft, the crime is still considered one of moral turpitude meaning there can be especially severe consequences in the realm of employment, professional licensing, and immigration procedures.
 Because of this, it is especially important to speak to a San Diego theft attorney immediately after being charged with theft in order to increase your chances of a positive outcome and a clean record.

 In some instances, a theft offense may be eligible for a diversion program, allowing you to avoid a criminal conviction.
-In the case of a misdemeanor theft charge your criminal attorney may be able to negotiate a “civil compromise.”
+In the case of a misdemeanor theft charge your San Diego theft crimes attorney may be able to negotiate a “civil compromise.”
 This allows you to make restitution to the victim.
 In return, the victim will agree to have your criminal case dismissed.

 There is now a new Penal Code section which covers San Diego shoplifting charges.
 Penal Code §459.5 makes it a misdemeanor crime to steal merchandise in a store with a value up to $950 during business hours.
 Entering a commercial business after hours with the intent to commit theft will be charged as commercial burglary.
 While Proposition 47 did prevent shoplifting from being charged as a felony (except in cases where the accused has serious priors) a shoplifting conviction can nonetheless have serious repercussions.